Empire / Regency (approx. 1795-1820)

 Regency sleeve variants as they appear in similar ways in fashion copperplate prints (© Epochs of Fashion)

 Making a dress by hand was a great deal of work and surviving garments show different kinds of stitches in different parts of the garments.
-Visible stitching is usually done neatly but the long seams inside skirts are in some cases even sloppily sewn.

-Although linen items were made at home, and dresses were often embroidered and bonnets trimmed by the wearers, most items in a person's possession would have been made by specialists with tailoring experience.
 A woman's dress required several yards of fabric; about 6 to 8 yards.
 There was a very active trade in second-hand clothing and they were handed down the social order.
-Ladies would hand dresses to their servants, they would sell them on when worn out for domestic service, and finally they would be collected to be boiled to pulp to make paper.
-Needlework was part of women's education of most ranks.
-Nearly every young lady learned basic sewing and embroidery techniques at home.
-Needlework was the most popular pastime.
+Ladies of wealth would hand dresses to their maidservants, these would sell them on when worn out, and finally the clothes would be collected to be boiled to pulp to make paper.

 Different Regency hem decoration styles, fashion copperplate prints Regency Empire (© Epochs of Fashion)